sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 ### Checking the abilities to stop before the possible collisions with obstacles
-<br/>With the help of Ultrasonic sensors and seeing the obstacles to avoid the collisions.
+With the help of Ultrasonic sensors and seeing the obstacles to avoid the collisions.

 ### Adding the camera
-<br/>Working with computer vision.
+Working with computer vision.

 <br/>Project is under construction
 <br/>_on its way ..._